Kelmatou/LeagueAPI/README.md

 ## Make LeagueAPI Grow Up!

 If anything you wanted was missing, do not hesitate to open an issue or create a pull request.
 It could help future developers.
-If you found LeagueAPI helpfull or cool to use don't hesitate to promote it by adding a ⭐️ 😉
+If you found LeagueAPI helpful or cool to use don't hesitate to promote it by adding a ⭐️ 😉

 ## Authors